Double Experience: Unsaved Progress (2015–2017)

-Rock (Geology) (2017-2019)
+Rock (Geology) (2017–2019)

 After the release of Unsaved Progress, Nichols and Tinsley briefly toured in a tribute band of The Police.

 During the summer of 2017, Double Experience were involved in the inaugural Nerdstock music festival via Montreal Comiccon, joining the Ned Flanders-centric metal band Okilly Dokilly.

 On November 9, 2017, Double Experience released "The Pilot", their first single since Unsaved Progress.

 On December 8, Double Experience announced a support tour of Europe and the United Kingdom with Hed PE and Conveyer.
 During this tour, the band revealed their next single for Rock (Geology), "AI Freaks Me Out", which was subsequently released on February 12, 2018.
 To celebrate the release of the single, Double Experience aligned with Ingenium for an event "to raise funds for science, technology, engineering, arts, and math learning programs" at the Canada Science and Technology Museum in their hometown of Ottawa, Ontario.
-On March 22, the band released the video for "AI Freaks Me Out", which depicts Nichols performing as Max Headroom.

-On April 27, Double Experience released "Oh Listener Mine" as a follow-up to "The Glimmer Shot".
-The lyrics of the song were inspired by deep lore of Destiny and the species of wish-granting dragons known as Ahamkara.

 By the end of 2018, Double Experience signed with Drakkar Entertainment.